-Social Services Minister Paul Merriman, joined community members, dignitaries and group home residents in Saskatoon to celebrate the grand opening of LutherCare Communities’ new Lutheran Sunset Home.
+Today, Social Services Minister Paul Merriman joined community members and dignitaries in Saskatoon to celebrate the grand opening of a new Christian Horizons home.

-Saskatchewan residents and communities who have done work that aligns with the Disability Strategy, are encouraged to share their accomplishments using the hashtag #SKDisability.
-The Saskatchewan Disability Strategy Facebook page can be found at www.facebook.com/skdisability
+This new group home supports the Saskatchewan Disability Strategy by creating residential services for people with disabilities.
+Saskatchewan residents and communities that have done work that aligns with the Disability Strategy are encouraged to share their accomplishments using the hashtag #SKDisability.

 For more information, contact: